 Overall, the University has a responsibility to provide a safe workplace for its employees.
 Workers also have a responsibility to follow safe practices to protect themselves and others working around them.
 In all types of labor, there is a certain amount of common sense that must be brought to the job by the worker.

 The safety measures and procedures provided by the various rules and guidelines are designed to aid in maintaining a safe and healthful work and study environment on the Kansas State University campus.
-The Division of Public Safety can provide assistance in the pursuit of that goal.
+Environmental Health and Safety can provide assistance in the pursuit of that goal.